 - For procedural issues, if the dispute is submitted to a Hong Kong court, Hong Kong law will apply. - For substantial issues in relation to the contract, the courts will look to the law that has the "closest and most real connection" with the parties' transaction.
-The court will consider: - the subject matter of the contract; - the place of intended performance; - the place of making or negotiating the contract; - the domicile of the parties; and - any related transactions (the court may infer that related contracts are to be governed by the same legal system; similarly, other dispute resolution clauses indicating a choice of law may be relevant). - For most property issues, the law is lex in situs, namely, where the property is, except in the case of succession, where the place of domicile of the deceased may prevail.
+The court will consider: - the subject matter of the contract; - the place of intended performance; - the place of making or negotiating the contract; - the domicile of the parties; - any related transactions (the court may infer that related contracts are to be governed by the same legal system; similarly, other dispute resolution clauses indicating a choice of law may be relevant); and - the adoption of particular legal terminology, language of the agreement and related transactions - For most property issues, the law is lex in situs, namely, where the property is, except in the case of succession, where the place of domicile of the deceased may prevail.